hashchange/backbone.select/readme.md

 Selecting Backbone models; handling selections in Backbone collections.

+Backbone.Select is [compatible with Backbone.Picky][picky-compatibility].
+For a superset of Backbone.Select with even more features, have a look at [Backbone.Cycle][].

 ## Source Code And Downloads

 The component is available with Bower: `bower install backbone.select`.